In this section, our attorneys explain Nevada’s criminal laws and legal concepts, A to Z

 The punishment for defying a restraining order in Washoe County, Nevada depends on the underlying purpose of the restraining order.

-Deliberately violating any restraining order against domestic violence or harassment in the workplace is prosecuted as a misdemeanor in Washoe County.
+Deliberately violating any restraining order against harassment in the workplace is prosecuted as a misdemeanor in Washoe County.
 If convicted, the violator of the order could be sentenced to:

 Stalking or harassment, sexual assault, or protection of children